 Changing a Minor's Name

-Note that if you're changing a minor's name and you aren't the only legal parent, you'll need the other parent's permission to make the change, or else you'll need to deliver court papers to that person and then argue in front of the judge for why the name change is in the minor's interest.
+If you're changing your child's name and you aren't the only legal parent, you'll need the other parent's permission to make the change.
+If you don't have permission, you'll need to deliver court papers to the other parent and then argue in front of the judge for why the name change is in the minor's interest.

 All the details about name-change procedures, including the forms and instructions you will need to do a name change yourself, are in Nolo's book, How to Change Your Name in California, by Lisa Sedano and Emily Doskow.